openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 within 3 months of joining the foundation.

 The foundation has chosen to require a common Code of Conduct.
-This will allow a common escalation process, and will allow the Foundation to better support projects in their efforts to apply the Code of Conduct.
+This will allow a common escalation process and will allow the Foundation to better support projects in their efforts to apply the Code of Conduct.

 ## Enforcement